binbashar/le-ref-architecture-doc/docs/work-with-us/faqs.md

     environments on demand and tear them down when all your testing is complete. ***Leverage*** takes all the pain out of maintaining production-like environments, with stable infra releases.
 It eliminates the unpredictability of wondering if what actually worked in your development envs will work in production.

+## Agreement and statement of work

+### Project Kick-Off
+!!! question ":rocket: Project Kick-Off"
+    Once the **agreement contract** and **NDA** are signed we estimate 15 days to have the team ready to start the project following the proposed Roadmap (“Statement of work”) that describes at length exactly what you'll receive.

+### Assignments and Delivery
+!!! question ":card_index_dividers: Assignments and Delivery"
+    After gathering all the customer project requirements and specifications we'll adjust the Reference Architecture based on your needs.
+As a result we'll develop and present the Leverage Reference Architecture for AWS implementation Roadmap.

+    A typical **Roadmap (“Statement of Work”)** includes a set number of Iterations (sprints).
+    We try to keep a narrow scope for each Iteration so that we can tightly control how hours get spent to avoid overruns.
+We typically avoid adding tasks to a running Iteration so that the scope does not grow.
+    That's also why we have an allocation for to specific long lived tasks:

+    - **General-Task-1:** DevOps and Solutions Architecture challenge, definitions, tasks (PM), reviews, issues and audit.
+    - **General-Task-2:** WEEKLY FOLLOW-UP Meeting,

+    Which is work that falls outside of the current Iteration specific tasks.
+This is for special requests, meetings, pair programming sessions, extra documentation, etc.

+    Binbash will participate and review the planned tasks along the customer:

+    - [x] planned roadmap features
+    - [x] bug fixes
+    - [x] Implementation support

+    Using the relevant ticketing system ([Jira](https://www.atlassian.com/software/jira)) to prioritize and plan the corresponding work plan.

+### Reports and Invoicing
+!!! question ":bar_chart: Reports and Invoicing"
+    Weekly task reports and tasks management agile metrics.
+    We use [Toggl](https://toggl.com) to track all our time by client, project, sprint, and developer.
+    We then import these hours into [Quickbooks](https://quickbooks.intuit.com/) for invoicing.

+### Billing
+!!! question ":moneybag: Billing"
+    The Customer will be billed every month.
+    Invoices are due within 15 days of issue.
+    We accept payments via US Bank ACH, [Bill.com](https://bill.com), and [Payoneer](https://payoneer.com).
+    Rates include all applicable taxes and duties as required by law.